mccallry/cataas-go-sdk/README.md

 ```

 ## About The Project
-The `cataas-go-sdk` is based off the [CATAAS][link-cataas] API, which provides the ability to receive a randomly selected cat picture.
+The `cataas-go-sdk` is built on top of the [CATAAS][link-cataas] API, which provides the ability to receive a randomly selected cat picture.
 This SDK was generated using [OpenAPI Generator][link-openapi-generator].

 ### Built With
-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [Cataas][link-cataas]
 * [Go][link-go]
 * [OpenAPI](https://www.openapis.org/)